-A Community Governance Review is a process to provide opportunity to review and make changes to governance arrangements to town and parish councils.
-This is to ensure that they continue to be reflective of the identity and interest of local communities, and that they are as efficient and effect in their governance as can be.
+A Community Governance Review is a process to provide opportunity to review and make changes to governance arrangements for town and parish councils and parish areas.
+This is to ensure that they continue to be reflective of the identity and interest of local communities, and that they are as efficient and effective in their governance as can be.

->

-> A Community Governance Review can make a number of changes to parish governance when there is clear evidence to do so:
+A Community Governance Review can make a number of changes to parish governance when there is clear evidence to do so:

 - It can make changes to parish areas - including: changes to boundaries between parishes, mergers of two or more parishes, creating a new parish out of part of one or more existing parishes

 - It can make changes to electoral arrangements within parish areas - including: changes to the number of parish councillors, introducing or changing parish warding arrangements

 - It can accommodate changing the name of a parish (though this can also be undertaken through a process under S75 of the Local Government Act 1972)

 - It can accommodate the grouping together of parishes under a common parish council.